andychu/javascript-vs-c/README.md

 - On Linux, I had to pass `-l m` on the command line to fix a link error link the math library.
 And it has to come *after* `mandelbrot.c` on the command line (order matters).
+- `printf()` without the right args gives a compiler warning, but still runs!
+  It just produces garbage.
 - `man fwrite` may be useful.

-### Follow-Up

-1. If it works, and you have code that now works in JavaScript and in C, send me a link or a pull request to this repo.

-   It would also be interesting to know how long the port took.

-2. If this learning-by-porting strategy doesn't work for you, also let me know (on Zulip or in person.)

 ### Caveats

+- For the exercise: You have to find something small enough.
+If you get stuck porting a piece of code, find something even smaller.

 - Performance: This is the best case for JavaScript.
 JavaScript can be many times slower than C if the JIT can't do its work.

-- You have to find something small enough.
-If you get stuck porting a piece of code, find something even smaller.

 ### For Advanced Readers